Fire Certificate : For Premises and Fire Extinguisher

 According to Section 28 (1) of Act 341, any designated premises shall have a fire certificate in force.
 Meanwhile, according to Section 33 of Act 341, the owner who does not have a fire certificate is guilty of an offense.

 IMPORTANT NOTE: On 1 September 2018 Fire Services Act 1988 (amended 2019) came into force.
-Penalties for offenses of not having fire certificate has been amended to effect a fine of RM50,000.00 (fifty thousand) or 5 years imprisonment.
+Penalties for offenses of not having a fire certificate have been amended to effect a fine of RM50,000.00 (fifty thousand) or 5 years imprisonment.

 Application of fire certificate can be made through online website “Business Licensing Electronic Support System (BLESS)”. https://www.bless.gov.my/bless/action/login?show